The Artful Letter Exhibit: A Celebration of Analog Creativity

 - The Artists Hand

-The image above intrigues me and I hope it does you, too.
+The image above intrigues me, and I hope it does you too.
 Analogue.
 "A thing which has characteristics in common with another."
 This is not far from the meaning of analogy, a bedrock principle of philosophical inquiry.
-(See Standford Encyclopedia of Philosophy.)
+(See Stanford Encyclopedia of Philosophy.)

-Fruits of an analogue method.
-Last Friday those who gathered at The Artists Hand for our reception honoring the artists who made The Artful Letter Exhibit were treated to nearly 50 pieces of artful lettering.
-All of them made in an "analogue" method.
-That is to say, not digital.
-Like an "old fashioned" clock being a system of gears that imitates and expresses the passage of time, or a sound wave imitating the fluctuations of a violin string, the pens and brushes used to make these works express a likeness to the letters and images on the page.
-Calligraphers describe their practice as one of developing "the hand."
-Not so much writing letters as drawing them.
-Learning over time to express the idea through choices of form (the font), media (ink? guache? watercolor?), and surface (various papers,
+Think of an "old-fashioned" clock.
+It’s a system of gears that imitates and expresses the passage of time.
+Similarly, the pens and brushes used to create these works express a likeness to the letters and images on the page.
+Calligraphers describe their practice as developing "the hand."
+It’s not just about writing letters; it’s about drawing them.
+Over time, they learn to express ideas through choices of form (the font), media (ink? gouache? watercolor?), and surface (various papers).

 We're Open